michaelcourcy/kasten-on-outscale/README.md

 *   Build a simple kubernetes cluster with rancher (One rancher server and one downstream cluster)
 *   Install the CSI outscale driver to get dynamic PVC provisionning and Snapshot features
-*   Install Kasten and use it to backup and restore on a simple application.
+*   Install Kasten and use it to backup and restore stateful applications.

 # Build a rancher kubernetes cluster